 He hears cheers from Heritage Hall football fans.
 He sees four-star rankings from recruiting services.
 He listens to can't-live-without-you recruiting pitches from college recruiters.

-We are now adding our voices to the chorus, naming the senior receiver as The Oklahoman's Little All-City Offensive Play of the Year.
+We are now adding our voices to the chorus, naming the senior as a wide receiver on The Oklahoman's All-State team and Little All-City Offensive Play of the Year.

 But there is still one man who Shepard wonders what he would think about what he's become.

 Derrick Shepard, the former Oklahoma receiver, died when his only son was just 6 years old.
 It ripped a hole in Sterling's life.
 It created a void that will never be filled.

 “Seeing other players with their dads and stuff, it's kind of hard,” Shepard said.
 “You can't help but sit there and think sometimes ...
 ‘What would he tell me?'”